openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 A claims path pointer can be processed, which means it is applied to a credential.
 The results of processing are the referenced claims.

-## Semnatics for JSON-based credentials
+## Semantics for JSON-based credentials

 This section defines the semantics of a claims path pointer when applied to a JSON-based credential.